-- Angela Connor has worked in the arts for the last fifteen years, including as Director of Seventh Gallery and manager of ARC ONE Gallery.
+- Angela Connor has worked in the arts for the last fifteen years, including as Director of Seventh Gallery and Manager of ARC ONE Gallery.
 She has lived for extended periods in Amsterdam and Berlin, and has written for the contemporary art magazine Berlin Art Link.
-Since 2017 she has worked as Studio Manager to Robert Owen, working on temporary and permanent public art commissions both in Australia and internationally, as well as significant solo exhibitions in public institutions.
+From 2017 – 2021 she worked as Studio Manager to Robert Owen, working on temporary and permanent public art commissions both in Australia and internationally, as well as significant solo exhibitions in public institutions.
 Angela is Editor of ‘Robert Owen: A Book of Encounters’, a major monograph published by Perimeter Editions and launched as part of a survey exhibition at Heide Museum of Modern Art (2021).
 She has her Master of Fine Arts from the Victorian College of Arts, University of Melbourne, and was awarded the KPMG Award for her research.

 - Lee Brennan,

 - Lee Brennan has 22 years experience in the financial services industry, focusing on portfolio management, renewable energy investing and social impact investing.
 He currently sits on the investment committee for Future Super.
 Lee has also been a yoga teacher for 13 years, and currently lives in Kyneton with his young family.

 - Jud Wimhurst,

 - Installation Team